somasis/musl-wiki/faq.md

 It's a bug to assume a certain implementation has particular properties rather than testing.
 So far, every time somebody's asked for this with a particular usage case in mind, the usage case was badly wrong, and would have broken support for the next release of musl.
-The official explaination:
+The official explanation:
 <http://openwall.com/lists/musl/2013/03/29/13>

 # Q: Where is `ldd`?

-musl's dynlinker comes with ldd functionality built in.
+musl's dynamic linker comes with ldd functionality built in.
 Just create a symlink from ld-musl-$ARCH.so to /bin/ldd.
-If the dynlinker was started as "ldd", it will detect that and print the appropriate DSO information.
+If the dynamic linker was started as "ldd", it will detect that and print the appropriate DSO information.

 # Q: Why is `sys/queue.h` not included?